 DeFi is sometimes referred to as “open finance.”
 Essentially, we can think of DeFi offering financial services that are more open (user-controlled and available to everyone) than the traditional banking sector, which is composed of financial services that are more closed off (institution-controlled and only available to those deemed eligible).

 In other words, we can look at DeFi in degrees of decentralization, with some applications being more open/user-controlled than others.
 Rather than a binary, black-and-white scenario, decentralization is best thought of as a spectrum full of various shades of gray.
-It’s also important to note that just because a financial application is built on a blockchain or uses digital currencies, doesn’t necessarily mean that it belongs in the DeFi category.
+It’s also important to note that just because a financial application is built on a blockchain or uses virtual currencies, doesn’t necessarily mean that it belongs in the DeFi category.

 On one end of the spectrum, peer-to-peer lending and borrowing applications like BlockFi, SALT, Celsius, and Nexo are actually closer to traditional financial applications due to their closed nature.
 Many people actually refer to these as centralized finance (CeFi) applications.